 Science, Technology, Engineering and Maths (STEM) Professionals in Schools (formerly Scientists and Mathematicians (and ICT Professionals) in Schools) facilitates ongoing partnerships between teachers and STEM professionals to bring STEM subjects to life in Australian classrooms.

-- Minimum qualification of a Bachelor degree or demonstrated experience in a science, technology, engineering or mathematics or related area
+- Minimum of a bachelor degree in a STEM field; or

-- Teachers and principals in Australian primary and secondary schools from K-12 across school sectors
+- Teachers and principals registered and currently working in Australian primary and secondary schools from Foundation-12, across government and non-government school sectors

 What’s expected of you?